Your plants can be on their way to you in less than two days with Grower Direct Express!

 Pretty Potentilla Varieties!

 The long bloom period and short plant stature allow for a look that is unique, featuring low mounds of blue-green pinnate leaves and lush, compact blooms.
-The fluffy, well-branched shrubs are filled with foliage that is so fine-textured, it’s almost fern-like!
+The fluffy, well-branched shrubs are filled with wonderfully fine-textured foliage.

 The best part, you’ll love how big Potentilla bushes get!
-Or rather, how small they stay!
+Or rather, how big they don't get!
 Usually no more than 2-3 feet tall, these little powerhouses only spread to a maximum of 3-4 feet in width!

 Why We Love Potentilla at Nature Hills!